qxx-1010/portfolio-me/style-guidelines-es.md

-# EmptyState
+# Empty state guidelines

 The EmptyState component is a generic component that gives feedback to an end-user in case there is no data available.
-Here is some guidance on writing empty states.
+Here is the guidance on writing your empty states.

 ## Content guidelines

 - An empty state title should be short, concise, and tell the user about the issue or current situation in one sentence.
 - Don't use punctuation in empty state titles.
-- Provide details when the user needs more contexts to solve the empty state.
+- Provide details when the user needs more context to solve the empty state.
 Explain the solution with straightforward language.
 - Keep the details to one or two sentences.
 - Avoid repeating the title in the details.
 - For the action button, make the button label match the action the user will take.
 Keep the button label to one or two words.
-Learn more about [Buttons](/design/components/buttons/Button).
+[Buttons guidelines](/design/components/buttons/Button).
 - If a footer is necessary, provide the user with helpful, relevant links such as documentation or support articles.
-Learn more about [Links](/design/components/typography/Link).
+[Links guidelines](/design/components/typography/Link).
 - Don't apologize in an empty state.
 - If there's an illustration in the empty state, add an `arial-label` for accessibility.